DevParkerCS/PassThatClass/README.md

   - Up to 100 AI quiz generations per month
   - Up to 20,000 characters of notes per quiz
   - Up to 5 images per quiz

-The frontend surfaces plan limits and communicates when the user is close to or out of generations.

 ---

 ## Architecture & Data Flow